ThadsMen/vonmigs-todos/README.md

 # Vonmigs Todos
+Vonmigs Todos is a minimal yet powerful task management tool designed to streamline your weekly workflow.
+Whether you prefer a structured list or a dynamic Kanban board, Agenda gives you the flexibility to create, organize, and track tasks effortlessly.

+With support for custom sections (like columns in Jira), it's perfect for managing sprints, personal to-dos, or team projects—without the complexity of enterprise tools.

 Created using Vite + ReactJS and json-server (for now).
 Plans are to implement Flask and a MySQL database.

 ## Requirements